 If you have a big family, need the extra room, or like a bit of thrill-seeking, a 4WD can seem like a pretty good option.
-When it comes to insuring one of these mighty vehicles, it can be worth considering a specialised policy if you have modified your 4WD or plan to take your vehicle off-road.
+When it comes to insuring one of these mighty vehicles, it can be worth considering a specialised policy, particularly if you have modified your 4WD or plan to take your vehicle off-road.

 What to look for in a 4×4 insurance policy

 1. Are you covered for beach and off-road driving?

 If you intend to use your 4WD vehicle off-road, be sure to check your insurance policy will cover you for driving off the bitumen, on a beach or on a private property.
-While most insurers will generally cover you for incidents that occur on the bitumen, they are less likely to cover you if you’re stuck in the mud on a dirt road, off the beaten track or bogged in a sand dune.
+While most insurers will generally cover you for incidents that occur on the asphalt, they are less likely to cover you if you’re stuck in the mud on a dirt road, off the beaten track or bogged in a sand dune.

 2. Are your 4×4 accessories insured?

 If you are adding any modifications or accessories to your vehicle and want to make sure they’re covered, it could be a good idea to get them insured by notifying your insurer.
 Add-ons to your 4WD like specialised tyres, bull bars, LED headlights and roof racks could end up being worth close to the value of your vehicle after a few years of modifying, so if they are not included in your 4×4 insurance policy you could get a serious shock come claim time.
-Make sure to check with your insurer what the total insured amount is for any add-ons because the level of cover can be far below the actual cost of replacement.
+Make sure to check with your insurer what the total insured amount is for any add-ons, because in some cases the level of cover can be far below the actual cost of replacement.